-Francesca Marassi, joined MCW as the Chair of the Department of Biophysics in 2022.
+Francesca Marassi, PhD, joined MCW as the Chair of the Department of Biophysics in 2022.
 She was previously a Professor at the NCI-designated Cancer Center at Sanford Burnham Prebys Medical Research Institute in La Jolla, California and served as Scientific Director of its Structural Biology Core.
 In her new role as MCW Cancer Center associate director of shared resources, Dr. Marassi will partner in the leadership and development of each of the center’s six shared resource cores, which include Biorepository and Tissue Analytics; Biostatistics; Cell Therapy; Geospatial, Epidemiology and Outcomes; Structural Biology; and Translational Metabolomics.
 Dr. Marassi’s expertise as a researcher, mentor, professor, and now MCW eminent scholar, has led her to give more than 100 lectures, workshops and presentations across the globe.
 She has served as Associate Editor of Molecular Membrane Biology and Frontiers in Molecular biosciences.
 In 2020, she was named a member of the NIH’s Macromolecular Structure and Function C Study Section.

 View Dr. Marassi’s profile and full list of research publications.